wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 	ms.date="12/15/2015"
 	wacn.date=""/>

-# Create a .NET MVC web site in Azure Websites with AD FS authentication
+# Create a .NET MVC web app in Azure with AD FS authentication

-In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Websites](/documentation/services/web-sites/) using an on-premises [Active Directory Federation Services](http://technet.microsoft.com/zh-cn/library/hh831502.aspx) as the identity provider.
-This scenario can work when you want to create line-of-business applications in Azure Websites but your organization requires all data to be stored on-site.
+In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Web Apps](/documentation/services/web-sites/) using an on-premises [Active Directory Federation Services](http://technet.microsoft.com/zh-cn/library/hh831502.aspx) as the identity provider.
+This scenario can work when you want to create line-of-business applications in Azure Web Apps but your organization requires all data to be stored on-site.

->[AZURE.NOTE] For an overview of the different enterprise authentication and authorization options for Azure Websites, see [Use Active Directory for authentication in Azure Websites](/documentation/articles/web-sites-authentication-authorization).
+>[AZURE.NOTE] For an overview of the different enterprise authentication and authorization options for Azure Web Apps, see [Use Active Directory for authentication in Azure Web App](/documentation/articles/web-sites-authentication-authorization).

 <a name="bkmk_build"></a>
 ## What you will build ##

-You will build a basic ASP.NET application in Azure Websites with the following features:
+You will build a basic ASP.NET application in Azure Web Apps with the following features:

 - Authenticates users against AD FS
 - Uses `[Authorize]` to authorize users for different actions
-- Static configuration for both debugging in Visual Studio and publishing to Azure Websites (configure once, debug and publish anytime)
+- Static configuration for both debugging in Visual Studio and publishing to Azure Web Apps (configure once, debug and publish anytime)

 <a name="bkmk_need"></a>
 ## What you will need ##

 [AZURE.INCLUDE [free-trial-note](../includes/free-trial-note.md)]

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 You need the following to complete this tutorial: